Elizabeth Elohor Isiorho

-Elohor Elizabeth Isiorho (born 23 March 1980) is a Nigerian modelling agency pioneer, former beauty queen, founder of Beth Model Management Africa and Face of Africa, and entrepreneur with interests spanning modelling, beauty pageantry, event organisation and real estate.
+Elohor Elizabeth Isiorho (born 23 March 1980) is a Nigerian modelling agency pioneer, former beauty queen, founder of Beth Model Management Africa and Face of Africa, and entrepreneur.

-Early life & educational background
+Early life and educational background

 Elohor Elizabeth Isiorho was born in England on 23 March 1980.
 At age two, she and her family moved back to Nigeria.
 At 16, she returned to London to pursue a bachelor's degree after her secondary school education.
 She graduated from London Guildhall University (now known as London Metropolitan University) where she studied Business and Information Technology.

 Career

-As a student, Elizabeth Elohor Isiorho participated in Miss Nigeria UK in 2001, a competition she won.
+As a student, Isiorho participated in Miss Nigeria UK in 2001, a competition she won.
 After her victory, she took up modelling.
-She moved back to Nigeria in 2003 after modeling in the UK for 5 years.
+Isiorho moved back to Nigeria in 2003 after modeling in the UK for 5 years.
 Upon returning to Lagos, Nigeria, she founded Beth Models (now Beth Model Management Africa) in 2004, the longest standing modeling agency in Nigeria, which has also been profiled as "Africa’s largest modelling agency."
-She has worked with international model organizations and models.
+Isiorho has worked with international model organizations and models.
 In 2007, she secured a franchise deal with Elite Model Management Paris to organise 'Elite Model Look Nigeria'.